APB9785/phxBB/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/APB9785/phxBB)

 **phxBB** is a re-imagining of classic message board software such as phpBB and
 vBulletin.
-It uses Phoenix LiveView to establish a persistent connection with each
+It uses a single Phoenix LiveView process to establish a persistent
-user, holding and updating state for virtually instantaneous navigation and
+connection with each user, providing virtually instantaneous navigation and
-interaction without any full page reloads.
+interaction without any full page reloads after the user is logged in.

 ## What's New - v0.3